 The EDI 846 document can be sent to business partners, as many times as necessary.
 It can be 2-3 times a week, up to several times a day; each retailer has his own requirements.
-EDI 846 Inventory Inquiry/Advice permit to suppliers to provide trading partner information about their products without forcing to make a purchase.
-In addition, the EDI 846 often used to notify the business partners about the availability of goods at discounted prices.
+EDI 846 Inventory Inquiry/Advice permits suppliers to provide trading partners with information about their products without forcing them to make a purchase.
+In addition, the EDI 846 transaction is often used to notify business partners about the availability of goods at discounted prices.

 EDI 846 Inventory Inquiry and Advice usage